 It is indeed true.
 Cumulative success rates in good IVF centres that have the appropriate experience and know-how can be very high.
 According to a study published in the New England Journal of Medicine, for older female patients, live birth rates can be considerably improved with continued treatment using donor eggs, which, certainly, remains a personal decision for women.
 Below you will find average values for the cumulative success rates of IVF treatment.

 1. Cumulative pregnancy rate / Cumulative live birth rate – IVF with own eggs

-In the case of IVF programs with own oocytes, cumulative success rates can be on average 25% to even 70% – taking into account three IVF cycles carried out in a short period of time.
-The discrepancy is very large because the age of a woman is very important in the case of an in vitro program with own eggs: the older the patient the lower the effectiveness of treatment.
-According to a study, success rates decline with increasing age for female patients using their own eggs, especially for those aged 38 years and older, but not for women undergoing egg donation program.
+In the case of IVF programmes with own oocytes, cumulative success rates can be on average 25% to even 70% – taking into account three IVF cycles carried out in a short period of time.
+The discrepancy is very large because the age of a woman is very important in the case of an in vitro programme with own eggs: the older the patient the lower the effectiveness of treatment.
+According to a study, success rates decline with increasing age for female patients using their own eggs, especially for those aged 38 years and older, but not for women undergoing egg donation programme.
 It is assumed that for women aged 40-42, with a single IVF cycle with own eggs, the success rates can be, on average, 4-11%.

 2. Cumulative pregnancy rate / Cumulative live birth rate – IVF with donor eggs

 In the case of IVF with donor eggs, cumulative success rates can be on average 75% to even 95% – taking into account three IVF cycles with donor oocytes – performed in short time intervals.
 Of course, the average success rate with a single programme will be lower.
 On average, this type of treatment will have 55-65% success rates depending on the clinic and depends on woman’s age in a very limited way.

 Live birth vs. pregnancy rates